 Direct to garment (DTG) is a method of printing custom designs onto a fabric T-Shirt.
-The method uses a printer to apply the ink to the shirt.
+The technique uses a printer to apply the ink to the shirt.
 The result is a precisely printed design with a high level of detail.
 Water-based ink is applied in a single layer that quickly absorbs (with the help of a pre-treatment fluid) into the shirt’s fibers.
 This offers a softer feel to the shirt than traditional techniques.
-The shirt design is usually designed on a computer and is transferred to the printer as Corel Draw, JPEG, TIFF or PDF files. (these are the most popular files, but many others can be used).
+The shirt design is usually designed on a computer and is transferred to the printer as Corel Draw, JPEG, TIFF, or PDF files. (these are the most popular files, but many others can be used).
 As little as one shirt of any design can be run in less than a minute.

 Shirts are printed in full, process color.

-Screen printing a T-Shirt involves creating a stencil (usually called a “screen”), and then using that stencil to apply layers of ink on the T-Shirt surface.
+Screen printing a T-Shirt involves creating a stencil (usually called a “screen”) and then using that stencil to apply layers of ink on the T-Shirt surface.
 Screen printing is a more traditional t-shirt printing method in which each color in a design is separated and burned into individual fine mesh screens.
-The artwork needed will many times disqualify the method since a screen must be created for each layer and each color.
+The artwork needed will many times disqualify the process since a screen must be created for each layer and each color.
 Ink is then transferred to the shirt through the screen.
 Each color requires a separate screen.

 Preparing to Print